Photo by Victoria Grima. Source: https://news.umanitoba.ca/from-the-lab-to-the-reserve/

 Through her research, teaching, and service, Katherine aims to contribute to social justice.
 Her research focuses on how to shift attitudes toward past and present human rights issues.
 In collaboration with students in her Social Justice Laboratory and others across disciplines and sectors, Katherine’s work is multidisciplinary and involves diverse methodologies, including interviews, focus groups, and public polling; survey, correlational, and experimental methods; as well as quantitative, qualitative, and archival analysis.
 Through this work, Katherine aims to make both scholarly and applied contributions.

 Presently, alongside a dedicated team of Indigenous and non-Indigenous partners and collaborators, Katherine is spending much of her time on the Canadian Reconciliation Barometer.
-Funded by a Social Sciences and Humanities Research Council Insight Grant, the team’s goals are to:
+The team’s goals are to:

 Understand what reconciliation means to Indigenous and non-Indigenous people in Canada, on an ongoing and evolving basis.